TeamSunride/Vector/README.md

 # Vector

-A vector function designed to be used with arduino, but could be used anywhere I suppose.
+A vector class designed to be used with arduino, but could be used anywhere I suppose.

 ---